 Chattermill Cons

-- UI has a learning curve; some features require training
+- UI has a learning curve; some features require training to use effectively

-- Pricing is enterprise-tier only, may not suit smaller teams or low-volume use cases
+- Pricing is enterprise-tier only - may not suit smaller teams or low-volume use cases

 Chattermill Pricing